The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

-The probabilistic interpretation of HDM is a random walk on the fibre bundle.
+The main theoretical contribution of this paper is to provide a probabilistic interpretation of HDM as a \emph{horizontal random walk} on the fibre bundle, extending the random walk picture of diffusion maps to a broader class of geometric objects.
 In one step, the transition occurs either between points on adjacent but distinct fibres, or within the same fibre.
 If transitions between distinct fibres depend solely on geometric proximity specified through a metric on the total manifold $E$, this looks no different from a direct application of diffusion maps on $E$.
 In contrast, HDM also incorporates the pairwise correspondences between individual manifolds in the fibre bundle formulation, by requiring transitions between distinct fibres to follow certain directional constraints imposed by correspondences.
 The resulting random walk is no longer a standard random walk on the total manifold, but rather a ``horizontal lift'' of a random walk on the base manifold $M$.
 Under mild assumptions, its continuous limit is a diffusion process on the total manifold $E$, infinitesimally generated by a \emph{hypoelliptic differential operator}~\cite{Hoermander1967}.
-We can then embed the total manifold into a Euclidean space using the eigenvectors of this partial differential operator; discretely this corresponds to solving for the eigenvectors of a new graph Laplacian, referred to as a \emph{sub-Laplacian of the graph}.
-It turns out that, by varying a couple of parameters in its construction, the family of graph sub-Laplacians contains the discrete analogue of several important and informative partial differential operators on the fibre bundle, relating the geometry of the base manifold with that of the total manifold.
-Our numerical experiments revealed interesting phenomena when embedding the fibre bundle using eigenvectors of these new graph Laplacians.
+We can then map the total manifold into a Euclidean space using the eigenfunctions of this partial differential operator; discretely this corresponds to solving for the eigenvectors of \emph{graph horizontal Laplacians}.
+It turns out that, by varying a couple of parameters in its construction, the family of graph horizontal Laplacians includes the discrete analogue of several important and informative partial differential operators on the fibre bundle, relating the geometry of the base manifold with that of the total manifold.
+Compared with \cite{SingerWu2012VDM,SW2016}, the limiting differential operators can be employed to reveal the sub-Riemannian structures of a fibre bundle (or \emph{Riemannian submersion} \cite[Chapter 9]{Besse2007EinsteinManifolds}), a task that can not be accomplished in the principal bundle framework of \cite{SingerWu2012VDM,SW2016}.
+Our numerical experiments revealed intriguing geometric phenomena, such as \emph{adiabatic limits}, when embedding the fibre bundle using eigenvectors of these new graph Laplacians; these phenomena have never been reported in any related work within the framework of \cite{SingerWu2012VDM,SW2016}.

 We note that the idea of studying diffusion processes and random walks on an ``augmentation'' of the original data set, or extracting information from pairwise structural correspondences between sample points, has appeared elsewhere as well, in several distinct fields (e.g. shape collection analysis~\cite{Kim12FuzzyCorr}, manifold alignment~\cite{WangMahadevan2009}, and neurogeometry~\cite{Boscain2014}).
 To our knowledge, HDM is the first theoretical framework that provides the mathematical and statistical foundation for these research directions; in particular, like diffusion maps, HDM enables decoupling the probabilistic treatment of sampling from the geometry of the data set.